 American War (Vietnam War)

 America’s decision to go into Vietnam started in secret and ended with the world watching as America was forced to leave.
-This war was one of the most devise wars in America’s history.
-It was a war that most Americans now agree was based on false information, and that America stayed in even long after they realized they could never win the war.
+This war was one of the most devised wars in America’s history.
+It was a war that most Americans now agree was based on false information and that America stayed in even long after they realized they could never win the war.

-It was Ho Chi Minh that famously said:
+It was Ho Chi Minh who famously said:

-If you are going to do business or travel in Vietnam – it is important that you have an understanding of Vietnam and the war between America and Vietnam – because this war in many ways has in some way shaped the lives of those Vietnamese, you will meet.
+If you are going to do business or travel in Vietnam, you must understand Vietnam and the war between America and Vietnam – because this war, in many ways, has shaped the lives of those Vietnamese you will meet.

-The Vietnam War is quite a complicated war.
+The Vietnam War was quite a complicated war.
 It is one of the longest wars America ever fought as it lasted 17 years and 4 months.
-Though Americans were in Vietnam long before 1964, it was in 1964 that Congress passed the Gulf of Tonkin Resolution, which allowed the US President to take any action necessary in the armed conflict.
+Though Americans were in Vietnam long before 1964, it was in 1964 that Congress passed the Gulf of Tonkin Resolution, which allowed the US President to take any action necessary in the armed conflict or Vietnam war.

-- Gulf of Tonkin Resolution is passed in August 1964, giving President Johnson full power to take any necessary action.
+- Gulf of Tonkin Resolution was passed in August 1964, giving President Johnson full power to take any necessary action.

 - Pres Johnson orders the bombing of North Vietnam in Operation Rolling Thunder.
-(The Operation Rolling Thunder took place from 1965-1968)
+(The Operation Rolling Thunder took place from 1965-to 1968).

-- About this time, (1965) US Marines land on the beaches of Danang, Vietnam.
+- About this time (1965), US Marines landed on the beaches of Danang, Vietnam.

-- In July of 1965, President Johnson calls for 50,000 more ground troops to be sent to Vietnam.
-This increases the draft in the United States to 35,000 each month.
+- In July of 1965, President Johnson called for 50,000 more ground troops to be sent to Vietnam.
+This increases the number of drafts in the United States to 35,000 each month.

 - In the Battle of la Drang Valley, nearly 300 Americans are killed.

-- In early 1968, the North Vietnamese begin the TET Offensive and attack over 100 cities, military posts and other places in South Vietnam.
+- In early 1968, the North Vietnamese began the TET Offensive and attacked over 100 cities, military posts, and other places in South Vietnam.
 This also includes attacks in Hue and Saigon, including the invasion of the US Embassy in Saigon.
-This TET Offensive is considered to be the turning point of the war in favor of North Vietnam.
+This TET Offensive is considered the turning point of the war in favor of North Vietnam.

-- Also in 1968, there was a massacre of Mai Lai where more than 500 Vietnamese Civilians are killed by American forces.
+- Also, in 1968, there was a massacre of Mai Lai where American forces killed more than 500 Vietnamese Civilians.

-- Ho Chi Minh dies of a heart attack on September 1969.
+- Ho Chi Minh died of a heart attack in September 1969.
 This ends his era of leadership.

-- In 1969, the US institutes the first draft lottery since World War II, so many “draft dodgers” flee to Canada.
+- In 1969, the US instituted the first draft lottery since World War II, so many “draft dodgers” fled to Canada.

 - The Nixon Administration starts to reduce the number of U.S. Forces in South Vietnam.
 The number went from 549,000 in 1969 to 69,000 in 1972.

-- In June 1970, Congress repeals the Gulf of Tonkin Resolution and asserts control over the president’s ability to use “any force necessary.”
+- In June 1970, Congress repealed the Gulf of Tonkin Resolution and asserted control over the president’s ability to use “any force necessary.”

-- In 1971, the New York Times publishes an article about the Pentagon Papers which documents that the U.S. Government was secretly increasing US involvement in the war.
+- In 1971, the New York Times published an article about the Pentagon Papers, which documents that the U.S. Government was secretly increasing US involvement in the war.

-- March to October 1972 The North Vietnamese launched attacks known as the Easter Attacks and they gain more Southern Vietnamese territory.
+- March to October 1972, The North Vietnamese launched attacks known as the Easter Attacks, and they gained more Southern Vietnamese territory.

-- In December 1972 President Nixon orders the Operation Linebacker attack.
+- In December 1972, President Nixon ordered the Operation Linebacker attack.
 For this attack, roughly 20,000 tons of bombs were dispersed over the densely populated areas between Hanoi and Haiphong.

 The End of the War is Insight (1972 – 1975)

-- In 1973 the draft is finally ended in favor of an all-volunteer military.
+- In 1973 the draft was finally ended in favor of an all-volunteer military.

-- In January 1973 President Nixon signs Paris Peace Accord which essentially ends the U.S. Involvement in the Vietnam War.
+- In January 1973, President Nixon signed the Paris Peace Accord, which ended the U.S. involvement in the Vietnam War.
 North Vietnam agrees to end the war.
-As the US troops are departing the North Vietnamese are continuing to fight to re-take South Vietnam.
+As the US troops departed, the North Vietnamese continued to fight to re-take South Vietnam.

-- From February to April 1973 the North Vietnamese release 591 Americans that were held in Hanoi at the famous Hanoi prison known as the Hanoi Hilton.
+- From February to April 1973, the North Vietnamese released 591 Americans held in Hanoi at the famous Hanoi prison known as the Hanoi Hilton.

-- August 1974 Pres Niscon resigns from the US Presidency and President Gerald Ford becomes President.
+- In August 1974, Pres Niscon resigned from the US Presidency, and President Gerald Ford became President.
 President Gerald Ford refuses to send in any more U.S. Troops to Vietnam.

-- April 1975 the North Vietnamese forces seize Saigon.
-The government of South Vietnam surrenders power and the US Marine and Air Forces transport out of Vietnam in an 18-hour period 1,000 American Civilians and 7,000 South Vietnamese.
+- In April 1975, the North Vietnamese forces seized Saigon.
+The government of South Vietnam surrenders power, and the US Marine and Air Forces transport Vietnam in 18 hours, 1,000 American Civilians, and 7,000 South Vietnamese.

-- July 1975 North and South Vietnam are formally united into the Socialist Republic of Vietnam.
+- In July 1975, North and South Vietnam were formally united into the Socialist Republic of Vietnam.

 If you would like to learn more about Vietnam’s history after the Vietnam War to the present day, you can read part two of this series called Vietnam After the War, What You Need to Know.

-Anyone who is looking to do business or travel to Vietnam should understand the history of Vietnam.
-To understand this history will help you to understand a lot about Vietnam and why being Vietnamese is so important to this country and culture.
+Anyone looking to do business or travel to Vietnam should understand the history of Vietnam.
+Understanding this history will help you understand Vietnam and why being Vietnamese is essential to this country and culture.

-As an American, I find that my own feelings for Vietnam are partly edged in the history the Americans have here.
-For so many years, America considered the Vietnamese our enemies and so many American’s lives were lost or destroyed fighting on this soil.
-But yet as I study the history of Vietnam I understand more as to why the Vietnamese fought so hard for their independence.
+As an American, my feelings for Vietnam are partly edged in Americans’ history.
+America considered the Vietnamese our enemies for so many years as so many American lives were lost or destroyed fighting on this soil.
+But as I study the history of Vietnam, I understand more about why the Vietnamese fought so hard for their independence.

-As I look at the history of Vietnam, I also learn this great lesson of forgiveness.
-In all my years living and traveling around Vietnam, not once have I ever been treated unfairly and unkind here because I am American.
-I understand now the power of one nation being able to forgive another and move on.
-And that is what Vietnam has done by opening its doors to business and travel.
-Those that come here, should never forget the amount of forgiveness the Vietnamese people have had.
+As I look at the history of Vietnam, I also learn a great lesson about forgiveness.
+In all my years living and traveling around Vietnam, I have never been mistreated and unkind because I am American.
+I now understand the power of one nation to forgive another and move on.
+And that is what Vietnam has done by opening its doors to business and foreign travel.
+Those foreigners that come here should never forget the amount of forgiveness the Vietnamese people have had.